nicopujia/website/content/ravifi.md

 github: https://github.com/nicopujia/ravifi
 ---

+### Overview

-> App to log your physical state in a simple yet complete manner.
+App to log your physical state in a simple yet complete manner.

-This is an abandoned project.
+Please note that this is an abandoned project.
 Read further to discover the original idea, why I abandoned it, and what I learned from it.

 ### Screenshots

-Here's a glance of what has been made so far.

 ![Home screen without logs]({static}/images/projects/ravifi/1.png)
 ![Add log]({static}/images/projects/ravifi/2.png)